Missy Bo Kearns knows how important it is for girls and women to have opportunities to progress in the game.

 Fifteen years later, Kearns is now firmly established as a Women's Super League regular and is now with Aston Villa Women and is part of the England Lionesses set-up.

-Kearns was one of the special guests that attended the second day of the Premier League Kicks Cup at St. George's Park this summer, which featured girls teams from 23 professional teams across England and Wales.
+Kearns was one of the special guests that attended the second day of the Premier League Kicks Cup at St. George's Park this summer, which featured girls teams from 23 professional clubs across England and Wales.

 Here's what she made of an incredible day.